quantiply/rico/docs/common_tasks/es-push.md

 ## Time-based Partitioning

-If you provide a document id and timestamp as metadata, you are guaranteed that a single copy of the document with end up in the correct index.
+If you provide a document id and timestamp as metadata, you are guaranteed that a single copy of the document will end up in the correct index.
 However, if you do not provide a timestamp, the job will use the current wall clock time for partitioning and you may end up with documents in the "wrong" index as well as duplicates across partitions.
 Documents may end up in the "wrong" index if they arrive late and get imported after the wall clock has moved on to a new index.
 Documents may be written to two indexes if a batch index request is re-tried after a partial failure or after the Samza job is restarted.

 ## Configuration